If you have a Frozen Shoulder and would like to see a specialist, call now or book online.

 • Keep the shoulder moving as much as the pain allows

-• If you are struggling to sleep, consult your GP for pain relief and consider an ultrasound-guided steroid injection.
+• Consult your GP for pain relief and if you are struggling to sleep, consider having an ultrasound-guided steroid injection.

 DOn’t: